zaichaopan/scrolljs/README.md

 ### scrollWindow.reachedElementBottom(el, cb)

-Execute a callback function when scrolling the window to the bottom of an element.
+Execute a callback function when the window scrolls to the bottom of an element.

 ```javascript
 // target element with class target